EbonCorvin/VR-Slideshow-Overlay/README.md

 - SpotifyTrack - client ID and client secret
 - OnlineFriends - auth cookie

+You can learn how to get the mentioned setting in the Wiki page of this project.

 If you want to run the script by yourself, you may have to install the following library:

 - python-osc